|

 Indians dying of

-scarlet fever
+scarlet fever that were located

-in their encampment on the east
+in a encampment on the east

 shore of Buffalo Lake.
 After